How to provide stretch and challenge for all learners

 1. Start small

 By starting small with one basic question and adjusting the level of the problem as you see fit (without changing the format) you give learners the same thinking challenge, but at a level that suits their needs.
-You could also take the same core question and alter it to involve working backwards or add more steps.
+You could also take the same core maths question and alter it to involve working backwards or add more steps.

 2. Ask open-ended questions